JGerFuentes/Cybersecurity-Portfolio/Linux/2-User Management/Users and Groups.md

 ### Users and Groups
 In any traditional operating system, there are users and groups.
 They exist solely for access and permissions.
-Each user has their own home directory where their user specific files get stored, this is usually located in /home/username, but can vary in different distributions.
+Each user has their own home directory where their user specific files get stored, this is usually located in */home/username*, but can vary in different distributions.

 The system uses **user ids (UID)** to manage users.
 Usernames are the friendly way to associate users with identification, but the system identifies users by their UID.
 The system also uses **groups** to manage permissions.
 Groups are just sets of users with permission set by that group, they are identified by the system with their **group ID (GID)**.

 ### Root
-In Linux, one of the most important users is **root or superuser**.
-Root is the most powerful user on the system, it can access any file and start and terminate any process.
+In Linux, one of the most important users is **root or superuser**. ***Root is the most powerful user on the system, it can access any file and start and terminate any process***.
 For that reason, it can be dangerous to operate as root all the time, you could potentially remove system critical files.
 > If root access is needed and a user has not it, they can run a command as root instead with the _sudo command_.
 The **sudo command (superuser do)** is used to run a command with root access.

 > There is a file called the ***/etc/sudoers*** file, this file lists users who can run *sudo*.
 You can edit this file with the **visudo** command.

 ### Password management file
-To find out what users are mapped to what ID, look at the */etc/passwd* file.
+To find out what users are mapped to what ID, look at the ***/etc/passwd*** file.
 ```
 $ cat /etc/passwd
 ```